S-Studer/S-Studer/README.md

 Hello you, my name is Saskia.
-Im an junior UX engineer/frontend developer based in Haarlem, The Netherlands.
+Im an UX engineer based in Haarlem, The Netherlands.

 Take a peek at my work
 studio-studer.nl